-I) Loss per Share
+I) Earnings (Loss) per Share

-Basic loss per share is computed by dividing loss attributable to common shareholders by the weighted average number of common shares outstanding during the period.
+Basic earnings (loss) per share is computed by dividing earnings (loss) attributable to common shareholders by the weighted average number of common shares outstanding during the period.
 The computation of diluted earnings per share assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on earnings per share.
 The dilutive effect of outstanding options and their equivalents are reflected in diluted earnings per share by application of the treasury stock method.
-Since the Company has losses, the assumed exercise of outstanding stock options has not been included in this calculation as it would be anti-dilutive.